 - It’s a good idea to fuel up in Athens, as gas stations in Kea tend to be more pricey.

-- You can reach Lavrion by public bus.
-Buses to the port of Lavrion depart from the Pedion tou Areos station in the city center of Athens, as well as from the airport.
+- You can reach Lavrio by public bus.
+Buses to the port of Lavrio depart from the station in Pedion tou Areos, located in the center of Athens, as well as from the airport.

-- There’s a gated parking lot at the port of Lavrion, where you can leave your vehicle if you don’t want to drive while on the island.
+- There’s a gated parking lot at the port of Lavrio, where you can leave your vehicle if you don’t want to drive while on the island.

 Find some useful numbers for your trip to Kea below: